What Is A Balloon Mortgage?

 Paying off a balloon mortgage early offers several benefits.
 It reduces the total interest paid over the loan term, potentially leading to significant savings.
 Early loan payoff also eliminates the risk associated with the balloon payment, providing borrowers with peace of mind and financial security.

-See also Can I Change The Date Of My Mortgage Payment?
+See also Can I Refinance My Mortgage To Get A Better Rate?

 Potential penalties